reissbaker/structural/README.md

 // For TypeScript users, you can get a reference to the inferred
 // type for Interns using the following type helper: type UserType = t.GetType<typeof User>;

+// This allows you to write typed function that operate on users
+// like so:
+function update(user: UserType) {
+  // ...
+}
 ```

 Let's compare the User validation code to the equivalent JSON Schema: